engtuncay/engtuncay.github.io/svelte/svelte-01-core.md

 ```

-You can then interact with app using the component API if you need to.
+You can then interact with the app using `the component API` if you need to.

 # 2 Reactivity